feature-hub/feature-hub/docs/getting-started/introduction.md

 > team.
 This ensures that every feature is developed, tested and deployed
 > independently from other features. — [thoughtworks.com][thoughtworks]

-The Feature Hub includes a collection of npm packages that can be used together as a full-fledged solution for composing micro frontends.
+The Feature Hub includes a collection of npm packages that when used together provide a full-fledged solution for composing micro frontends.
 Out of the box it supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
 The use without React is also possible,